 “The highest of compliments, sir.”
 He looked at the general but didn’t break posture.

-“He also told me you have a cold heart.
-Colder than most.
+“He also told me you are colder than most.
 That your own men are scared of you.
 And that you killed some of your own men.
 We all have heard the stories about feared Sgt.
-Priebenholt, the cold-hearted Nazi that would kill his own men if they did not follow the orders of the Reich.”
+Priebenholt, the cold-hearted Nazi whowould kill his own men if they did not follow the orders of the Reich.”